MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/custom-reports/power-bi-integration.md

 3. You will be able to view your SQL Databases server name and username (As highlighted in the below screen shoot)

-### Step 2 – Connecting Power BI with MCT SQL Database
+### Step 2 – Connecting Power BI with CT SQL Database

 1. Open Power BI → click on the get data icon and select more.